huhuhu0420/simple-ad-service/README.md

 - `ad_countries`: contains the ad country information
 - `countries`: contains country code in ISO 3166-1 alpha-2

+#### Cache

+Though I implemented the cache feature, there's a issue mentioned in [issue](#improvement).

+The cache is built with Redis, and it caches the query for key and the response for value.

 ### Testing

 The project contains unit tests and API tests.